Who is Karl Marx?

 The tyranny of Russian tsars led to the formation of the Bolsheviks; an organization led by Vladimir Lenin.
 Lenin’s adaptation of Marxism to the situation in Russia strayed quite a bit from the source material.
 The success of the Bolsheviks by 1923 owed more to peasant soldiers organized by a small band of elites rather than an uprising of workers.
 Marxism-Leninism supplied the ideological framework for other major revolutions, particularly in China.
 Elsewhere, the rise of Communism was a source of a great deal of alarm.

-Over the course of the 20th century, a long catalogue of atrocities was committed both in the name of Marxism and in opposition to it.
-In the 21st century, Marx remains an incredibly divisive figure but the influence of ideas can scarcely be overstated.
+Over the course of the 20th century, a long catalog of atrocities was committed both in the name of Marxism and in opposition to it.
+In the 21st century, Marx remains an incredibly divisive figure, but the influence of his ideas can scarcely be overstated.